-The 7 product dimensions (by Ellen Gottesdiener) help to think to discover product options and create pieces of value.
+The 7 product dimensions (by Ellen Gottesdiener) help discover product options and create value.

-You want to make sure your product backlog items (e.g. user stories) are in a “READY to start” state.
+You want to ensure your product backlog items (e.g., user stories) are in a “READY to start” state.

-There exists an INVEST acronym to help to make sure user stories are well-specified:
+There exists an INVEST acronym to help make sure user stories are well-specified:

-When creating user stories, you can use the 7 product dimensions to slice for value.
+You can use the 7 product dimensions to slice for value when creating user stories.

 Getting to value is a collaborative work of the product owner and the product development team.

-Look holistically at the product requirements across the seven dimensions engage stakeholders holistically.
+Look holistically at the product requirements across the seven dimensions and engage stakeholders holistically.

-Successful agile teams think of product partners with the customer, business owners, and technology.
+Successful agile teams consider product partners with customers, business owners, and technology.